-Dundreggan contains substantial areas of ancient woodlands, including remnants of the original Caledonian Forest, superb birch-juniper woodlands and the largest expanse of dwarf birch in Scotland.
+Dundreggan contains substantial areas of ancient woodlands, including remnants of the original Caledonian Forest, superb birch and juniper woodlands and the largest expanse of dwarf birch in Scotland.
 By planting trees at Dundreggan and encouraging natural regeneration, we aim to create an unbroken native woodland link between Glen Moriston and Glen Affric.
 Our ambition is to develop Dundreggan into one of Scotland’s finest native woodlands, abundant in wildlife, and protected for generations to come.

 Part of our vision for Caledonian Forest restoration is to increase awareness and knowledge about biodiversity and to enable more people to benefit from access to a wild, natural environment.
 Almost all of our practical conservation work at Dundreggan is carried out by conservation volunteers, including those from disadvantaged groups.